confluentinc/event-streaming-patterns/docs/table/projection-table.md

 EMIT CHANGES;
 ```

-...and inserting some data in another:
+...and insert some data in another terminal:

 ```sql
 INSERT INTO package_checkins ( package_id, location ) VALUES ( 1, 'New York' );